Democratization

-Whether and to what extent democratization occurs has been attributed to various factors, including economic development, historical legacies, civil society, and international processes.
+Whether and to what extent democratization occurs can be influenced by various factors, including economic development, historical legacies, civil society, and international processes.
 Some accounts of democratization emphasize how elites drove democratization, whereas other accounts emphasize grassroots bottom-up processes.
+How democratization occurs has also been used to explain other political phenomena, such as whether a country goes to a war or whether its economy grows.